Pablo González (Mexican footballer)

 Pablo González Díaz (born 7 July 1992) is a Mexican professional footballer who plays as a midfielder for Liga de Expansión MX club Tlaxcala.

 Career

-González began his career in the Club Puebla under-17 youth squad in 2010.
+González began his career in the Puebla under-17 youth squad in 2010.
 He worked up the ranks in the club's under-20 squad and made his professional first team debut in the 2012 Copa MX tournament against C.D.
 Irapuato González made his Liga debut on August 17 against Monarcas Morelia that same year.